isindir/sops-secrets-operator/README.md

     "sopssecret/managed": "true"
 ...
 ```
-> previously unmanaged secret will be replaced by `SopsSecret` owned at the next rescheduled
+> previously not managed secret will be replaced by `SopsSecret` owned at the next rescheduled
   reconciliation event.

 ## Example procedure to upgrade from one `SopsSecret` API version to another